WHY My Ego Was Fed the Biggest Piece of Life’s Humble Pie

 Crafting a masterpiece worthy of accolades is an art form that takes energy and time to realize.
 So embrace the messiness of your trials and errors.

-Guess what; you’ll never be satisfied, so you’ll keep trying, and then a funny thing will happen.
+Guess what?
+You’ll never be satisfied, so you’ll keep trying, and a funny thing will happen.
 Over time, you’ll gain competence and results as people notice your creations.

 You’ll look back at your initial road kill, compare it to your latest perceived plate of vomit, and beam with joy at the improvement.– I did!